cheredia19/women-at-summer-olympic-games/README.md

 British tennis player [Charlotte Cooper](https://olympics.com/en/athletes/charlotte-cooper) also made history as the first female Olympic champion **in an individual competition**.

 It was also in the French capital, where over 100 women took part in the global competition for the first time.
-One hundred and 36 women participated in the Paris 2024 Olympic Games.
+One hundred and 36 women participated in the **Paris 1924 Olympic Games**.
 Three Americans and a British female athlete earned multiple medals:

 - Tennis player [Helen Wills (USA)](https://olympics.com/en/athletes/helen-wills): two gold medals.
 - Diver [Elizabeth Becker-Pinkston (USA)](https://olympics.com/en/athletes/elizabeth-becker-pinkston): a gold and a silver medal.